syncfusion-content/windowsforms-docs/WindowsForms/TreeView/Sorting.md

 <tr>
 <td>
 CompareOptions</td><td>
 Indicates the compare options used in the sorting of the nodes.
-The below are the options.IgnoreCase,IgnoreNonSpace,IgnoreSymbols,IgnoreKanaType,IgnoreWidth,OrdinalIgnoreCase,StringSort andOrdinal.</td></tr>
+The below are the options.IgnoreCase,IgnoreNonSpace,IgnoreSymbols,IgnoreType,IgnoreWidth,OrdinalIgnoreCase,StringSort andOrdinal.</td></tr>
 <tr>
 <td>
 Comparer</td><td>